astropy/photutils/docs/segmentation.rst

     >>> from photutils.datasets import make_100gaussians_image
     >>> data = make_100gaussians_image()

 The source segmentation/extraction is performed using the :func:`~photutils.segmentation.detect_sources` function.
-We will use a convenience function called :func:`~photutils.detection.detect_threshold` to produce a 2D detection threshold image using simple sigma-clipped statistics to estimate the background level and RMS.
+We will use a convenience function called :func:`~photutils.segmentation.detect_threshold` to produce a 2D detection threshold image using simple sigma-clipped statistics to estimate the background level and RMS.